tinyzqh/circuit-sat/README.md

 ### GNN Design
 I try to implement to GNN functional as the same as the DG-DARGNN as possible, but there's some implementation difference.

-1. Graph nodes: no OR gate type for now, cause I use AIG to represent the circuits.
+1. Graph nodes: There's no OR gate type for now, cause I use AIG to represent the circuits.
 2. Solver Network:
    * GCN: 1 (q-100D) forward GRU layer followed by 1 (q-100) reversed GRU layer.
    * The embedding computation is iteratively run for T Times.
 A FC mapping function to do it (100D-to-3D).
 May be modified later.